North Star with Ellin Bessner

 Credits

 The CJN Daily is written and hosted by Ellin Bessner (@ebessner on Twitter).
 Zachary Kauffman is the producer.
 Michael Fraiman is the executive producer.
 Our theme music is by Dov Beck-Levine.
 Our title sponsor is Metropia.
-We're a member of The CJN Podcast Network.
-To learn how to support the show by subscribing to this podcast, please watch this video.
+We’re a member of The CJN Podcast Network.
+To subscribe to this podcast, please watch this video.
+Donate to The CJN and receive a charitable tax receipt by clicking here.

 What we talked about: